Introduction

 Opens the user’s default map app and selects the specified location.
 Also informs the sending agent with an incoming action message.

-All actions have the button text
+All actions have the button text field, the postbackData field and the fallbackUrl field

 where the action is replaced with opening the mobile handset browser at the given url if the